zzhikai/tp/docs/DeveloperGuide.md

     * 1b1.
 LinkedOUT shows an error message

       Use case resumes at step 1.

+**Use case: Search for applicant(s)**

+**Preconditions: LinkedOUT application is launched**

+**Guarantees: Applicant(s) will be displayed only if the user input does not have any formatting issues.**

+**MSS**

+1. User requests to search for applicant(s) with a specific skill and job.
+2. LinkedOUT shows the list of applicant(s) with the skill or job, in descending order of matched attribute.

+   Use case ends.

+**Extensions**

+* 1a.
+Applicant does not exist

+    * 1a1.
+LinkedOUT shows 0 applicant listed.

+      Use case resumes at step 1.

+* 1b.
+User provides an invalid input to search for applicant(s).

+    * 1b1.
+LinkedOUT shows an error message

+      Use case resumes at step 1.

 **Use case: View list of all applicants**

 **MSS**